 🔍 How to Check If a Shop Is Certified

-When choosing a body shop, ask these important questions:
+When choosing a body shop, ask these questions:

 - Do you hold an I-CAR Gold Class designation?